 Good, Better & Best Nutrition

 As you shop for groceries, Guiding Stars can help identify more nutritious options within a food category.
 We rate the nutritional quality of food using information from the Nutrition Facts label and the ingredients list.
 Foods are rated and receive a score based on the assignment of credits and debits.
 One star indicates good nutritional value, two stars indicates better nutritional value and three stars indicates best nutritional value.
 We take a positive approach to nutrition guidance.
 If a food does not meet the nutritional criteria to receive Guiding Stars, there is simply no rating next to that product.
 The program is not designed for comparing foods across categories, such as equating the star value of a variety of potato chips with that of a fresh watermelon.
 Even among chips, Guiding Stars can point you toward foods that are nutrient-dense.

 Read more about how we evaluate foods here.

 Chips that “Star”

 Simply put, we crunch all the numbers so you can munch a better-for-you chip.
 You can trust our ratings to help you navigate confusing health claims on products like “baked,” “less fat,” or “plant-based.”
 Potato chips that earn Guiding Stars typically have less added sodium, sugar, and trans fats.
 They have more vitamins, minerals, and fiber.
-Manufacturers of these products have altered traditional potato chip recipes to use healthier oils for other ingredients and limit sodium, thereby making their product a more nutritious choice.
+Manufacturers of these products have altered traditional potato chip recipes to use healthier oils and limit sodium, thereby making their product a more nutritious choice.
 There are many chip varieties that still do not qualify for Stars, so Guiding Stars makes it easy to identify the more nutritious chips as you shop.

 1 Guiding Star Chips